mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

   the keyboard that could be comfortably operated by thumbs: only the spacebar.

-* The keys are staggered so one has to stretch his fingers in weird ways to reach keys that are not in the home row.
+* The keys are staggered so one has to stretch his/her fingers in weird ways to reach keys that are not in the home row.
 Why do that completely unnatural movements?
 This decreases accuracy too.

 * As an Emacs user, I had to use the <kbd>⎈ Ctrl</kbd> key a lot and so I followed the popular advice to make <kbd>⇪ Caps Lock</kbd> to function as